mehta-lab/recOrder/docs/napari-plugin-guide.md

 * **Z End** = 12
 * **Z Step** =  0.25

-For phase reconstruction, the stack should have about two depths-of-focus above and below the edges of the sample because the reconstruction algorithm uses the defocus information to more accurately reconstruct phase.
+For phase reconstruction, the stack should have about two depths-of-focus above and below the edges of the sample because the reconstruction algorithm uses defocus information to more accurately reconstruct phase.

 ### General Reconstruction Settings
 ![](./images/general_reconstruction_settings.png)

 The **Save Directory** and **Save Name** are where the acquired data (`<save_dir>/<save_name>_snap_<n>/raw_data.zarr`) and reconstructions (`<save_dir>/<save_name>_snap_<n>/reconstruction.zarr`) will be saved.

-The **Background Correction** menu has several option (each with mouseover explanations):
+The **Background Correction** menu has several options (each with mouseover explanations):
 * **None**: No background correction is performed.
 * **Measured**: Corrects sample images with a background image acquired at an empty field of view, loaded from **Background Path**, by default the most recent background acquisition.
 * **Estimated**: Estimates the sample background by fitting a 2D surface to the sample images.
 Works well when structures are spatially distributed across the field of view and a clear background is unavailable.
-* **Measured + Estimated**: Applies a **Measured** background correction and then an **Estimated** background correction.
+* **Measured + Estimated**: Applies a **Measured** background correction then an **Estimated** background correction.
 Use to remove residual background after the sample retardance is corrected with measured background.

 The remaining parameters are used by the reconstructions:

 * **GPU ID**: Not implemented
-* **Wavelength (nm)**: Illumination wavelength
+* **Wavelength (nm)**: illumination wavelength
 * **Objective NA**: numerical aperture of the objective, typically found next to magnification
 * **Condenser NA**: numerical aperture of the condenser
-* **Camera Pixel Size (um)**: Pixel size of the camera in microns (ex.
-6.5)
+* **Camera Pixel Size (um)**: pixel size of the camera in microns (e.g. 6.5 um)
 * **RI of Obj.
-Media**: Refractive index of the objective media.
-Typical values are 1.0 (air), 1.3 (water), 1.473 (glycerol), or 1.512 (oil)
+Media**: refractive index of the objective media, typical values are 1.0 (air), 1.3 (water), 1.473 (glycerol), or 1.512 (oil)
-* **Magnification**: Magnification of the objective
+* **Magnification**: magnification of the objective
-* **Rotate Orientation (90 deg)**: Rotates "Orientation" reconstructions by +90 degrees clockwise and saves the result, most useful when a known-orientation sample is available
+* **Rotate Orientation (90 deg)**: rotates "Orientation" reconstructions by +90 degrees clockwise and saves the result, most useful when a known-orientation sample is available
-* **Flip Orientation (90 deg)**: Flips "Orientation" reconstructions about napari's horizontal axis and saves the result
+* **Flip Orientation (90 deg)**: flips "Orientation" reconstructions about napari's horizontal axis and saves the result
-* **Invert Phase Contrast**: Inverts the phase reconstruction's contrast by flipping the positive and negative directions of the stage during the reconstruction, and saves the result
+* **Invert Phase Contrast**: inverts the phase reconstruction's contrast by flipping the positive and negative directions of the stage during the reconstruction, and saves the result

 ### Phase Reconstruction Settings
 ![](./images/phase_reconstruction_settings.png)

 These parameters are used only by phase reconstructions

 * **Z Padding**: The number of slices to pad on either end of the stack in order to correct for edge reflection artifacts, necessary if the sample is not fully out of focus on either end of the stack
-* **Regularizer**: Choose "Tikhonov", he "TV" regularizer is not implemented
+* **Regularizer**: Choose "Tikhonov", the "TV" regularizer is not implemented
-* **Strength**: The Tikhonov regularization strength.
-Too small/large will result in reconstructions that are too noisy/smooth
+* **Strength**: The Tikhonov regularization strength, too small/large will result in reconstructions that are too noisy/smooth

-The acquired data will then be displayed in the `napari` window.
+The acquired data will then be displayed in napari layers.
 Note that phase reconstruction is more computationally expensive and may take several minutes depending on your system.

 Examples of acquiring 2D birefringence data (kidney tissue) with this snap method are below:

 ![](./images/acq_finished.png)

 ### Recreating reconstructions
-`recOrder`'s GUI acquires data from MicroManager, reads the GUI to generate a configuration file, then uses a CLI to reconstruct the acquired data with the configuration file.
-This means all reconstructions are exactly reproducible via a CLI.
-See the terminal that started napari for a log of the exact CLI commands to use to reproduce the results in the napari window.
+`recOrder`'s GUI acquires data from MicroManager, reads the GUI to generate a configuration file, then uses a CLI to reconstruct the acquired data with the configuration file, which makes all reconstructions exactly reproducible via a CLI.
+See the terminal that started napari for a log of the exact CLI commands that will reproduce the results in the napari window.

-See the [reconstruction guide](./reconstruction-guide.md) for detailed CLI usage.
+See the [reconstruction guide](./reconstruction-guide.md) for CLI usage instructions.

 ## Visualizations
 When an **Orientation*** layer appears at the top of the layers list, `recOrder` will automatically color it with an HSV color map that indicates the orientation.